 Pulsar TRAC gives you the option to create a Topic search, Panel search, or Content search.

-• Topic Search: Allows you to track a set of keywords, hashtags, and phrases.
+Topic Search: Allows you to track a set of keywords, hashtags, and phrases using simple or advanced boolean logic.

-• Panel search: Enables you to monitor authors or communities of users to understand their conversations on various social channels like X, Facebook, Instagram, and Reddit.
+Panel search: Enables you to monitor authors or communities of users to understand their conversations on various social channels like X, Facebook, Instagram.

 Once you've selected your search type you will be need to type in a search title and then select the data sources you wish to capture results from.

-Boolean is a simple language of ORs, ANDs, AND NOTs and other operators to control what results you'd like the platform to capture.
-It is best used when your search is more complex and requires many combinations of keywords.
+Boolean is a query language consisting of the use of logical operators such as ORs, ANDs, AND NOTs and other advanced operators to allow you to be specific about what results you'd like the platform to capture.

-Here's an example of simple boolean, whereby we are trying to find content that mentions of certain types of fruit juice:
+Here's an example of simple boolean, whereby we are trying to collect content that mentions certain types of fruit juice:

 (apple OR orange OR mango OR cranberry) AND juice